 Gorges du Tarn : Our TOP 5

-The Gorges of the Tarn, a spectacular spectacle of nature, are the highlight of any stay in the southwest of Occitania.
-Its crystal-clear waters and the verticality and beauty of its cliffs first shaped the landscape of Lozère.
+The Gorges du Tarn, a spectacular natural spectacle, are the highlight of any stay in south-western France.
+Its crystal-clear waters and the verticality and beauty of its cliffs first shaped the Lozère landscape.
 Today, the department is well known.
-This guide will allow you to visit the Gorges of the Tarn on foot, by canoe or by car.
-It will also help you discover the most beautiful sites in the Gorges of the Tarn.
+This guide will enable you to visit the Gorges du Tarn on foot, by canoe or by car.
+It will also help you discover the most beautiful sites in the Gorges du Tarn.

-The village is located at the confluence of the gorges of the Jonte and the gorges of the Tarn.
+The village is situated at the confluence of the Jonte and Tarn gorges.
 Its name comes from the rose cultivation of the monks of the Abbey of Aniane, who built the church of Saint-Sauveur in 1705.
 They grew roses all around.
 This place was called "Campus Rosarium".
 It was called "Le Rozier" in Occitan.
 All that remains today is the monastery church.

 Peyreleau is located in Aveyron and is the starting point of the Causse Noir.
 It is situated opposite Le Rozier.
 The village is situated on the left bank and is dominated by an old square tower which is the last vestige of an ancient fortress.